Tanz0rz/haxe-fmod/docs/index.md

 - New project: [Getting started](getting-started.md), with HaxeFlixel, Heaps, and Kha tabs on every step that differs.
 Pick your engine once and the whole site follows.
 - Playing music and sounds from game code: [FmodManager](guides/fmod-manager.md).
 - How handles, null handles, and return codes behave: [Handles and results](guides/handles-and-results.md).
-- Loading banks and configuring the engine: [Banks and settings](guides/banks-and-settings.md).
+- Initializing the engine and loading banks: [Banks and settings](guides/banks-and-settings.md).
-- Beats, markers, listeners, and moving emitters: [Callbacks and 3D](guides/callbacks-and-3d.md).
+- Typed callbacks, listeners, and moving emitters: [Callbacks and 3D](guides/callbacks-and-3d.md).
-- Generated audio, effects, reverb, and sound groups: [Core API](guides/core-api.md).
+- Generated audio and the sound factories: [Core API helpers](guides/core-api.md).
 - Emitters, listeners, and loaders for your engine: [Engine components](guides/components.md).
 - The command line (`check`, `generate`, `todos`, `stage`, `build-hdll`): [Tools CLI](guides/tools-cli.md).
 - Per-target behavior: [Platforms](platforms.md).
+- Which FMOD functions are bound, and by what: [Coverage](coverage.md).
 - Every class and method: [API reference](/haxe-fmod/api/).
-- Which FMOD functions are bound, and by what: [Coverage](coverage.md).
-Which are not, and why: [Unsupported functions](unsupported.md).

-## The Haxe tab on fmod.com

-The [haxefmod for FMOD docs](https://github.com/Tanz0rz/haxe-fmod/tree/master/extension) browser extension adds a Haxe tab beside C, C++, C#, and JS on every function of the FMOD API reference, showing the haxefmod method that wraps it.
-It is the fastest way to go from an FMOD function to the Haxe call.

 ## Getting help